storyofams/next-boilerplate/README.md

 ## The CSS function

-Sometimes you need to only add props from the theme, in those cases its often easier to use the `css` utility (example taken from https://styled-system.com/variants):
+Sometimes you need to only add props from the theme, in those cases its often easier to use the `css` utility:

 ```
 import styled from 'styled-components'